BENEFITS OF MEMBERSHIP

 Core Annual Events

-Federal Policy and Politics Planning Meeting: The Federal Policy and Politics Planning Meeting is held annually each January in Washington, D.C.
+Federal Policy and Politics Planning Meeting: The Federal Policy and Politics Planning Meeting is held each January in Washington, D.C.
 The nearly full-day session brings together senior federal-oriented government affairs professionals from member companies for a closed-door discussion of the policy and political dynamics relevant to TechNet’s top priorities.
 This is a chance for collaboration among member companies on shared priorities and agenda-setting for the coming year.
-The Federal Policy and Politics Meeting took place on January 12, 2017.
+The 2018 Federal Policy and Politics Planning Meeting will be held January 23.

 Public Policy Committees (PPC)

 Federal PPC: The Federal PPC is a monthly gathering of member company government affairs representatives in Washington, D.C. and by teleconference.
 One half of the meeting is dedicated to internal business, discussing TechNet’s most relevant priorities at the time.
 The remaining half of the meeting features a guest speaker, usually a senior congressional or Administration staffer with some relevance to a leading priority at the time.

 TechNet's public advocacy program has dramatically boosted TechNet’s profile across the country and positioned our organization as a true innovation sector leader.
 We have built trusted relationships with reporters to help define the issues facing our industry, and placed dozens of op-eds and stories to ensure we are winning policy battles on behalf of our members.
 Our position as a leader in the tech industry is reflected in media mentions such as the recent WIRED magazine article that identified TechNet as “tech’s most powerful advocacy group.”
 This type of recognition is an indication of our effectiveness and helps us fulfill the promise of being “The Voice of the Innovation Economy.”